Majesco Motors

 The Majesco “22” on test

-The engine proved to be extremely easy to start.
+This example proved to be extremely easy to start - even easier than engine number 374.
 Once the initial start with the engine full of storage oil was out of the way, a prime was never necessary at any time.
 A couple of choked flicks with the needle set at 3 turns open was all that was required - the engine almost always started within one or two flicks following this preparation.
-The main thing to remember was to open the cut-out before attempting a start - I got caught out once myself in this manner, giving both my flicking finger and my vocabulary plenty of unnecessary exercise before I realized my error!

 Prop